scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Other attributes are not used.

-If a certificate’s public key is used to verify the signature of a control plane payload (`digitalSignature` attribute), it MUST be possible to trace back the private key used to sign the certificate.
+If a relying party uses the certificate’s public key to verify the signature of a control plane payload (`digitalSignature` attribute), the relying party MUST be able to trace back the private key used to sign the certificate.
 This is done by referencing the ISD-AS and the subject key identifier (via the `subjectKeyIdentifier` extension).
 For more information about the `subjectKeyIdentifier` extension (see [](#subject-key-id-ext)).

 When present, this extension SHOULD be marked as critical.